-The Macleay Valley Coast is around 4hr 30min drive from Sydney and 5hr 30min from Brisbane.
+The Macleay Valley Coast is around a 4.5-hour drive from Sydney and 5.5 hours from Brisbane.
 You can also catch a train direct from Sydney to Kempsey and the journey takes just over seven hours.
-Or fly into Port Macquarie Airport and hire a car to explore the region, which is less than an hour away.
+There are also daily flights with Qantas and Rex into Port Macquarie Airport, where you can hire a car to explore the region.

 Destination NSW acknowledges and respects Aboriginal people as the state’s first people and nations and recognises Aboriginal people as the Traditional Owners and occupants of New South Wales land and water.